 I was involved in a car accident.
 Should I see a doctor?

 Yes.
-If you have been injured in a car accident you should see a doctor immediately.
+If you have been injured in a car accident you should see a doctor immediately; even minor car accidents can cause serious injuries.

 What if I cannot afford medical treatment?

-While we do not direct the medical treatment of our clients, we will use our resources to help you obtain the medical treatment you need.
+While we do not direct the medical treatment of our clients, we will use our resources to help you obtain the medical treatment you need and deserve.

 How do I know if I have a good case?